Amanda Nunes Had Words For Ronda Rousey In The Octagon After UFC 207

 “Now you can take time, rest and maybe do something else.
 No need to keep doing that.”

 It was a gentle way to say what much of the fight community has been saying since the final bell rang: Rousey was a crucial figure in building MMA for women, and she was for a time the unquestioned best fighter in the sport.
-But if she already has her eye on her post-fighting career, maybe it’s time to just step away now rather than keep trying to prove something and risk further brain injury.
-After all, the risk-reward of fighting is higher than most every other sport, and losing in the octagon isn’t the same as just losing a game.

-Then again, maybe Nunes was just trash-talking, as her further comments seemed to hint.

-“She’s a millionaire already, why would she keep doing that?
-Why would she keep hurting herself?

 Join The Discussion: Log In With